Hairful/Hairful.github.io/_pages/about.md

 I also serve as one of the Directors of the *Academic Development Department* of the *East China Normal University Student Union*.

+**I am now actively applying for a Master's Degree in Computer Science/Computer Engineering/Software Engineering.
+If you have any opportunities, please contact me: allenyya[underscore]work[at]outlook[dot]com.**

 My personality is ENTJ:) Besides learning, I like hiking, playing soccer, and photographing.